slurve/portfolio-hugo/content/about/index.md

 I'm currently an American expat living in Berlin.
 I mainly work out of my home office in the Mitte district, but I’m always excited to join teams onsite when possible.
 I value face time and building transparent relationships with clients.
 When I take on a project as a freelancer, I aim to come alongside your organization to understand its culture so I can best provide customized guidance and support.
 While my primary task is often writing solid front-end code, I also consult on design decisions, accessiblity, performance and optimization.
 This work ethic has enabled me to work successfully on projects with dozens of amazing organizations over the years.

 When I'm not working on web projects, I enjoy traveling and exploring with my wife, listening to music, baking sourdough bread and learning foreign languages.
-(Ich lerne gerade Deutsch, aber langsam.)
+(Ich lerne gerade Deutsch.)

 ## Skills and tools